Lithium Battery Fire Creates Scare Aboard International Flight

 It’s not just airlines who are concerned about lithium batteries.
 In April of this year, a train car hauling lithium batteries outside of Houston, Texas reportedly caught fire.
 While no injuries were reported, emergency responders were called to extinguish the blaze.

 Learn the latest regulations and be confident you know what it takes to get your lithium battery shipments classified, packaged, marked, labeled, handled and documented properly.
-Join us for a live, expert-led Shipping Lithium Batteries (Function-Specific) Webinar on August 22 or check out the Shipping Lithium Batteries Online Course for full DG training you can complete anytime, anywhere.
+Check out the Shipping Lithium Batteries Online Course for full DG training you can complete anytime, anywhere.

 Expert Lithium Battery Shipping and Safety Training